 Work With an Experienced Long Term Disability Attorney

 If an essential tremor or another mental or physical disorder is keeping you from successfully performing your job duties, you may qualify for long-term disability benefits.
 Unfortunately, they can be difficult to obtain.
 If you find yourself denied for LTD despite having a genuine disability, let Nick Ortiz Law help.
-Contact us today at (888) 321-8131 to find out how we can get you the benefits you deserve.
+Call us today at (888) 321-8131 to find out how we can help you get the benefits you deserve.